terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 ### Kudu

-Kudu is the hybrid architecture in order to replace HBase+HDFS/Parquet storage architect.
+Kudu is the hybrid architecture in order to replace HBase + HDFS&Parquet storage architect.

 #### Kudu Feature: